The Hanged Man

 But the Tarot Hanged Man is a martyr that neither dies nor suffers that tremendously.
 He has a way of shaking it off, the essence of which is his unharmed belief in the universal power of good.
 An optimist, indeed.
 Someone who loves life so much that he sees the light of it and not its shadows.

-When victimized by other people, and that happens frequently, the Tarot Hanged Man doesn't feel like a victim.
+When victimized by other people, and that happens frequently, the Hanged Man doesn't feel like a victim.
 When exposed to envy or even hate, he sees beyond it and pities the people who are so aggravated.
-The Tarot Hanged Man may even blame himself, but not for long.
+The Hanged Man may even blame himself, but not for long.
 He has trust in all of mankind, however hard reality might whip him.

 So, in a Tarot reading the Hanged Man card indicates a sacrifice, maybe even a big one, but it will not be harmful at length.
 You will come out of it on top.
 Like they say: what doesn't kill you makes you stronger, and in this case happier, too.

-The Inner Symbolism of the Tarot Hanged Man Card
+The Hanged Man Card as You

-Divinatory Meaning of the Tarot Hanged Man Card
+A. E. Waite about the Tarot Hanged Man Card

 - The Magician